Why working for a distributed company can increase your opportunities for professional advancement – especially for women.

-Behere is a flexible lifestyle service for women who with flexible careers or those looking to transition.
-We asked Laurel, the COO of Yonder, to share her thoughts on empowering female professionals below.
+We asked Laurel, the COO of Yonder, to share her thoughts on remote work and female professionals.

 Not surprisingly, remote work is on the rise throughout the world.
 Choosing where you roll up your sleeves for the day includes a lot of perks, like arriving to the “office” in your jammies, clocking in as early or as late as you want, or logging in from a cafe.
 Yes, it can be just as relaxing and indulgent as you imagine it to be.
 But, it’s not just valuable for your ability to get your beauty rest.
 It can be equally as valuable for you to give your career the professional boost that you’ve been working so hard for.

 Distributed companies are often based on a ROWE management strategy.
-This means leadership doesn’t really care when you do your work, where you do your work, or how you get your work done, they care about your results.
+This means leadership doesn’t care when or where you do your work, they care about your results.
 This doesn’t mean your boss will be insensitive (actually, most virtual companies have even better culture and relationships than co-located teams!).
-But it does mean the barriers that have been supporting the glass ceiling are being hammered down because the factors that contribute to discrimination are removed from your work environment.
+It does mean the barriers that have been supporting the glass ceiling are being hammered down.
+This is because the factors that contribute to discrimination are removed from your work environment.

 Sound too good to be true?
 Here is a breakdown of how that ceiling becomes just a sky when your team is geographically dispersed: